solliancenet/microsoft-postgresql-developer-guide/artifacts/03-00-Docker/README.md

     docker compose up
     ```

 10. Switch back to the pgadmin window.
-Attemp to re-run the query, notice that the database has the same orders as when it was started before.
+Attemp to re-run the `select count(*) from orders` query, notice that the database has the same orders as when it was started before.
 This is because the container's data was lost when it was stopped/removed.

 ## Fix Storage persistence